Get Fast Relief From Allergies at Springfield Urgent Care in Clarkston, MI

 - Water, red, or swollen eyes

-If you are experiencing respiratory allergies, there are an array of treatment options available, including OTC antihistamines and nasal corticosteroids.
+If you are experiencing respiratory allergies, there is an array of treatment options available, including OTC antihistamines and nasal corticosteroids.

-Food allergies occur when your immune system identifies a food that doesn’t usually cause a reaction in most people as harmful.
+A food allergy occurs when your immune system identifies a food that doesn’t usually cause a reaction in most people as harmful.
 Many patients suffer from some form of food allergy.
-While food allergies may not seem like a big deal to some, they can progress into serious side effects such as anaphylaxis, which is life-threatening.
-If you or a loved one is experiencing anaphylaxis or is having trouble breathing, contact 911 immediately.
+While food allergies may not seem like a big deal to some, they can progress into serious side effects, including anaphylaxis.

 Symptoms of a food allergy may include: